scy-phy/minicps/docs/swat-tutorial.rst

 * Are there web servers or ftp servers  running on some host ?
 * Is the file system shared ?

-Another convenient way to run bash commands is directly from the mininet prompt
+Another convenient way to run bash commands is directly from the mininet prompt, for example type:

 .. code-block:: console